LaksCastro/dotpict-api/README.md

 ### 1. Setup

 - Base URL: `https://api.dotpicko.net`
+- **Very important: see the [Types Definitions File](./TYPES.md) at same time of this README, because all entities and subtypes are defined in this file**
 - Smart tip on render the Pixel Arts: all image url's will have a small size by default (64x64), so, you may have problems to render it on a normal `<img>` HTML tag.
 To fix this, continue using the `<img>` tag, but with a additional CSS property:

 ```css